-The law permits the establishment of "joint committees" with an equal number of worker and management representatives to deal with a limited number of workplace problems.
-Foreign workers may be members of joint labormanagement committees.
+The law permits the establishment of voluntary "joint committees" with an equal number of worker and management representatives to deal with a limited number of workplace problems.
+Foreign workers may be members of these joint labor-management committees.
 The law offers a means to file collective disputes.
 If disputes are not settled internally between the employees and employer, the Ministry of Labor may mediate a solution.
 A 2017 agreement between the ministry and the International Labor Organization (ILO) includes provisions to create these committees with ILO supervision and assistance.
-Under the umbrella of this agreement and as of August, at least five joint committees initiated operations and held elections to choose employee representatives.
-Following the formation of "joint committees," the ILO provided extensive training to the committee members on how to manage committees, establish open channels of communications with workers and management, and submit complaints to the competent authorities.
+In November the ILO published a report stating that over 70 companies had established joint committees, with 613 workers representing over 40,000 employees.
+Following the formation of joint committees, the ILO provided extensive training to the committee members on how to manage committees, establish open channels of communication with workers and management, and submit complaints to the competent authorities.